-Figure 22-14: Data Transfer from ECAN[TM] with Peripheral Indirect Addressing
+Figure 22-13: Data Transfer from ECANTM with Peripheral Indirect Addressing

-As mentioned earlier, user must pay special attention to the number of Least Significant bits that are reserved for the peripheral when the DMA Start Address registers (DMAxSTA and DMAxSTB) are initialized by the user application and DMA is operating in Peripheral Indirect Addressing mode.
-For ECAN, the number of bits depends on the number of ECAN buffers defined by the DMA Buffer Size bits (DMABS<2:0>) in the ECAN FIFO Control register (CiFCTRL).
+As mentioned earlier, you must pay special attention to the number of Least Significant bits that are reserved for the peripheral when the DPSRAM Start Address Offset registers (DMAxSTA and DMAxSTB) are initialized by the user application and the DMA is operating in Peripheral Indirect Addressing mode.
+For the ECAN, the number of bits depends on the number of ECAN buffers defined by the DMA Buffer Size bits (DMABS<2:0>) in the ECAN FIFO Control register (CiFCTRL).

 For example, if the ECAN module reserves 12 buffers by setting DMABS<2:0> bits to '3', there will be 12 buffers with eight words each, for a total of 96 words (192 bytes).
-This means that the address that is written into the DMAxSTA and DMAxSTB registers must have 8 ($2^{8 \text{ bits}} = 256$ bytes) Least Significant bits set to '0'.
-If the MPLAB C Compiler for dsPIC DSCs is used to initialize the DMAxSTA register, proper data alignment must be specified via data attributes.
-For this example, the code in Example 22-8 properly initializes the DMAxSTA register.
+This means that the address offset that is written into the DMAxSTA and DMAxSTB registers must have 8 (28 bits = 256 bytes) Least Significant bits set to '0'.
+If the MPLAB C30 compiler is used to initialize the DMAxSTA register, proper data alignment must be specified via data attributes.
+For the above example, the code in Example 22-8 properly initializes the DMAxSTA register.

-Example 22-8: DMA Buffer Alignment with MPLAB[®] C Compiler for dsPIC[®] DSCs
+Example 22-8: DMA Buffer Alignment with MPLAB® C30

-'''
+''' int BufferA[12][8] attribute((space(dma),aligned(256)));

-eds intBufferA[12][8] attribute((eds,aligned(256)));

-DMA0STAL = builtin_dmaoffset(&BufferA[0][0]);
+DMAOSTA = builtin_dmaoffset(&BufferA[0][0]); '''

-DMA0STAH = 0x0000;

-'''